Sidmouth: Geography

 Sidmouth lies at the mouth of the River Sid in a valley between Peak Hill to the west and Salcombe Hill to the east.
 It is surrounded by the East Devon Area of Outstanding Natural Beauty and is on the Jurassic Coast, a World Heritage Site, and the South West Coast Path.
-The red-coloured rock indicates the arid conditions of the Triassic geological period.
+The red-coloured rock of the Otter Sandstone in the cliffs to the west of the town indicates the arid conditions of the Triassic geological period.

 Erosion of the cliffs to the east of the river mouth threatens homes and the coastal footpath, and is a serious concern.

 The wide esplanade has been a prominent feature since Regency times.
 A series of southwesterly storms in the early 1990s washed away much of the shingle beach protecting the masonry.
 A set of artificial rock islands was constructed to protect the sea front, and tons of pebbles were trucked in to replace the beach.

 Sidmouth has a number of conservation projects, notably the arboretum which in 2012 designated all land owned by Sidmouth Town Council as 'civic arboretum', the first town in the United Kingdom to do so.

 Climate

-The highest temperature recorded since 1990 in Sidmouth is 28 °C (82 °F) in July 2018, and the coldest is -5 °C (23 °F) in February 1991 and March 2018.
+The highest temperature recorded between 1926 and 2017 in Sidmouth is 31.0 °C on 10 August 2003, and the coldest is -10.0 °C on 1 January 1979.

 Transport

-Sidmouth's main road access is via the A3052 coast road.
+Sidmouth's main road access is via the A3052.
 This provides access to Exeter and the M5 motorway 12 mi away.

 Irregular bus services connect to Exeter up to every half-hour by Stagecoach South West and to Honiton or Seaton.